thogiti/thogitiB.github.io/content/2023-04-12-Writing-Zero-Knowledge-Proofs-and-Circuits-in-Four-Languages.md

 # [Halo2 Circuit - Dotproduct of Two Vectors](#halo2-circuit---dotproduct-of-two-vectors)

+In this example we will investigate how to write a Halo2 circuit for the dotproduct of two vectors, create a Zero Knowledge Proof and verify the proof with zero knowledge.

 ## [Halo2 Setup and Installation](#halo2-setup-and-installation)

+Halo2 requires the latest Rust.
+You can find more about developing using Halo2 at the official [halo2 documentation](https://zcash.github.io/halo2/index.html).

 ## [Implementing Halo2 Circuit for the Dotproduct of Two Vectors](#implementing-halo2-circuit-for-the-dotproduct-of-two-vectors)